Frog (models): History

-Founded in 1931 by Charles Wilmot and Joe Mansour, International Model Aircraft Ltd. (IMA) originally used the Frog brand name (said to stand for "Flies Right Off the Ground") on the Interceptor Mk.4 semi-scale rubber-band powered flying model, launched the following year.
+Founded in 1931 by Charles Wilmot and Joe Mansour, International Model Aircraft Ltd. (IMA) originally used the Frog brand name (the F.R.O.G. name was registered as an acronym in 1932 and contrary to later urban myth, did not, at least initially, stand for "Flies Right Off the Ground", which was believed because the first Frog Penguin models were gliders made out of metal that, opposed to being thrown or launched, actually took off from the ground.) on the Interceptor Mk.4 semi-scale rubber-band powered flying model, launched the following year.
 Also in 1932, a marketing partnership with the toy company Lines Bros Ltd. was formed and other Frog brand flying models followed.
 In 1936, a range of 1:72 scale aircraft models in kit or pre-built form, moulded in cellulose acetate, was launched under the Frog Penguin name (alluding to the non-flying nature of these models).
 These were the world's first plastic model construction kits.
 An early release was the No.21P Empire Flying Boat, issued in 1938.

 During the Second World War, the company produced flying models for target purposes and 1:72 scale aircraft recognition models.
 The Penguin range was dropped in 1949 but a new range of Frog polystyrene kits was introduced in 1955.
 A wide variety of aircraft, ship and car subjects in various scales were issued during the 1950s and 60s, 1:72 scale being standardised from 1963 onwards for aircraft models.

 Production of scale and non-scale flying models continued into the early 1960s.